 The position of an economist is a popular choice for Master of Public Administration graduates.
 Jobs in this field also happen to be growing faster than average right now.
 The BLS predicts a 13% increase in new positions for trained economists over the next decade.
 This will result in approximately 2,400 new jobs by the year 2030.
 The uptick in demand for economists can be attributed to a more competitive business environment.
 There is also the availability of data to inform business decisions.

 Projected Job Growth: 13%

-The Bureau of Labor Statistics (BLS) projects more than 11,000 new job openings for public relations and fundraising managers over the next decade.
-As a result of the faster-than-average growth in this particular field, these new jobs are ideal for MPA holders, especially those who desire to work with non-profit organizations.
-The BLS credits the increased use of social media within organizations to the rise in demand for managers in both public relations and fundraising, at least in part.
+The BLS projects more than 11,000 new job openings for public relations and fundraising managers over the next decade.
+As a result of the faster-than-average growth, these new jobs are ideal for MPA holders.
+This is especially true for those who desire to work with non-profit organizations.
+The BLS credits the increased use of social media within organizations to the rise in demand for managers in both public relations and fundraising.

 Training and Development Manager

 Training and development manager jobs is currently growing faster than the average occupation.
 That’s because organizations rely on experts to teach new skills and technological applications.
 With a projected job growth percentage of 11%, there will be approximately 4,500 new positions for qualified applicants.